Long John Silvers Batter Recipe

 There’s a certain kind of quiet that settles in the kitchen right before you start frying something.
 The oil warms gently, the batter comes together slowly, and the whole moment feels a bit nostalgic.

 I remember standing by the counter one evening, whisking together a simple mix of flour and water, watching it turn into a smooth batter with hardly any effort.
-It reminded me of the kind of fried fish you get from old-fashioned places, crispy outside, tender inside, nothing complicated, just honest comfort.

-Long John–style fish has that familiar charm.
 The batter is light, crisp, and golden, and the whole process feels easy once you get into the rhythm: dip, shake, fry, and listen to that soft crackle as the edges turn crisp.

 It’s the kind of recipe that brings a small sense of satisfaction, the kind that makes the kitchen smell warm and inviting without asking for much in return.